Limin-Jiang/ImmuSeeker/README.md

   -KIR     Invoke the KIR calling process.
   -SwithB  Input alignment BAM file.
   -SwithF  Input FASTQ file.
   -i       Set the input directory and filename.
-Example: 'your/input/directory/inputfile.bam'.
+Example: 'inputfile.bam'.
   -v       Input parameter or file name.
            If using -SwithB, specify the genome version with '-v hg37' or '-v hg38'.
            If using -SwithF, specify FASTQ file(s) with '-i file1,file2' (two files) or '-i file' (one file).